aixigo/PREvant/docs/companions.md

 companions will be considered as application companions).
 Thus you can add or overwrite configurations.
 For example, you can change the image used or an environment variable.
-If you overwrite any configuration the companion will be turned into an instance (as PREvant did before).
+If you overwrite any configuration the companion will be turned into an instance (as PREvant did previously).

 The following configuration block depicts that an image `registry.example.com/user/bootstrap-helm-chart:lastet` is based on a [Helm